alexology/biomonitoR/README.md

 # biomonitoR
-A package to calculate indices for biomonitoring of running water with a focus on macroinvertebrate community.
+A package for calculating indices for biomonitoring of running water with a focus on macroinvertebrate community.
-Still in HEAVY development.
+Still in development.

 # Installation